rohit-ranjith/ThreatWatcher/README.md

 I built it using packet logging, machine learning, authentication logs, and ELK Stack visualization.
 It monitors network packets on a Virtual Machine network and detects anomalous packets using an Isolation Forest ML model I trained.
 I also used simple rule-based heuristics (e.g., unusual TCP flags, ICMP pings) to detect unusual traffic from other devices on the network.
-The elk stack is used to visualize these packet anomalies in detail along with auth logs from the VM (including alert tags for certain commands)
+The elk stack is used to visualize these packet anomalies in detail along with auth logs from the VM (including alert tags for certain commands like if a user enters a "sudo" command)

 (see below for project demo pics)

 General Project Structure: